Ross School of Business: Twentieth century

-Founding (1924–1925)

 The University of Michigan School of Business Administration was founded in 1924; it offered a two-year Master of Business Administration after three years of general studies.
 There were 14 faculty members, including one of the first women to be part of a business school.
 In 1925, the Bureau of Business Research was founded to facilitate and coordinate faculty research and publish research monographs and case studies.

-Clare Griffin era (1926–1943)

-In 1926 after serving three years, Day was replaced as dean by Clare Griffin, who initially came to the university to teach marketing.
+In 1926, after serving three years, Day was succeeded as dean by Clare Griffin, who initially came to the university to teach marketing.
 The same year, faculty member William Andrew Paton founded The Accounting Review.
 In 1935, the school began offering a PhD in Business Administration.
 In 1938, the first evening Master of Business Administration (MBA) classes were offered.
 In 1940, school enrollment reached 200 students.
 Between 1942 and 1943, a Bachelor of Business Administration (BBA) degree was introduced.

-Russell Stevenson era (1943–1959)

 In 1943, Russell Stevenson became the school's third dean.
 In 1947, enrollment exceeded 1,000 students, reaching 800 BBA students and 400 MBA students by 1949.
 In 1948, the school opened a new building that cost $2.5 million and had a nine-story tower.
 The same year, prominent economist Paul McCracken joined the faculty.
 From 1950 to 1959, the school introduced the Public Utility Executive Program, its first stand-alone, non-degree program for continuing education of business executives.

-Floyd Bond era (1960–1978)

-In 1960, Floyd Bond became the school's fourth dean.
+Floyd Bond became the school's fourth dean in 1960.
 The same year, the school launched its first international joint venture in Taiwan and Bond appointed a committee to better integrate global business into the school's curriculum.
 In 1966, Bond established the Ad Hoc Committee on Educational Programs in Business Administration for Negroes, which tried to attract more African-American students but the initiative and a number of student strikes and other protests in the following years demanded more minority enrollment.
 In 1971, the school began a $1.5 million expansion of the physical facilities and assembly hall.
 By 1971, total enrollment exceeded 1,300, more than three-quarters of whom were graduate students with 370 in the Evening MBA Program.
 In 1972, the school's first two alumni clubs in New York and California, held their first meetings.
 In 1974, Alfred Edwards joined the faculty as a professor of business administration and director of the research division, later becoming known as the school's ambassador for diversity.